Jacquelyn97/FYP-Diploma-Project/README.md

 ## Note

-This project was built as part of an academic diploma program.
+This project was built as part of my Diploma in ITCSI (Information Technology Infrastructure Cyber Security) at NEIVCE, Malaysia.
 It's shared here for portfolio purposes.
+The full FYP report (background, methodology, flowcharts, testing plan, and full source code listing) was submitted separately as part of the academic requirements.